MominAhmed123/MominAhmed123.github.io/index.md

   I have recently been addicted to competitve coding and I can see myself improving with every problem I solve.
 You can view my CP journey <a href = "https://codeforces.com/profile/zer0_123"> here </a>.

-  Besides competitve coding, I have been coding for more than 5 years now and I am quite comfortable with learning new things when need be.
+  Besides competitve coding, I have been coding for a long while now and I am quite comfortable with learning new things when need be.
 You can view my github for a few of the projects I worked on.

 <div style="display: inline-block; padding: 3px; border: 1px; color: #60c17d ; border-radius: 1px;">
   <h3 style="margin: 0;">Familiarity with Languages</h3>